Skip to main content

 Fee Currency Field

-The protocol maintains a governable whitelist of smart contract addresses which can be used to pay for transaction fees.
+The protocol maintains a governable allowlist of smart contract addresses which can be used to pay for transaction fees.
 These smart contracts implement an extension of the ERC20 interface, with additional functions that allow the protocol to debit and credit transaction fees.
 When creating a transaction, users can specify the address of the currency they would like to use to pay for gas via the feeCurrency field.
 Leaving this field empty will result in the native currency, CELO, being used.
 Note that transactions that specify non-CELO gas currencies will cost approximately 50k additional gas.

-Whitelisted Gas Fee Addresses
+Allowlisted Gas Fee Addresses

-To obtain a list of the gas fee addresses that have been whitelisted using Celo's Governance Process, you can run the getWhitelist method on the FeeCurrencyWhitelist contract.
+To obtain a list of the gas fee addresses that have been allowlisted using Celo's Governance Process, you can run the getWhitelist method on the FeeCurrencyWhitelist contract.
 All other notable mainnet core smart contracts are listed here.

 Tokens with Adapters